Azure/playwright-workspaces/quickstart-automate-end-to-end-testing.md

 ::: zone pivot="nunit-test-runner"

 Update the CI workflow definition to run your Playwright tests with the Playwright NUnit CLI.
-Pass the `.runsettings` file as an input parameter for the Playwright CLI.
 You configure your environment by specifying environment variables.

 1. Open the CI workflow definition.